jayspang/pyghub/CLI.md

 # Pyghub CLI

 Pybhub is designed to run from either a Python script or the CLI.
-By installing the package with `pip`, we can run `gh-cli` as if it were a locally installed executable.
+By installing the package with `pip`, we can run `pyghub` as if it were a locally installed executable.

 ## Prerequisites